 Each walk has been graded both for difficulty and length.
 The walk times are average for a fit adult who regularly walks, if you walk a bit slower then allow more time.

-Medium – most of the path is easy walking but there may be a slightly rougher or steeper section
+Medium – most of the path is easy walking but there may be a slightly rougher, wetter or steeper section.

-Difficult – much of the path is rougher to walk on with steep sections and the overall walk will require a reasonable fitness level.
+Difficult – much of the path is rougher to walk on with steep sections.
+There may also be a tricker crossing or a more challenging section.
+The overall walk will require a reasonable fitness level.

 Short – the entire walk can be completed in under an hour

-Medium – can be completed in under 2 hours including a short stop
+Medium – can be completed in under 2 hours with no stopping

 Long – over 2 hours of walking - ‘bring your lunch and make a day of it’